Dangerous Windows Updates and Broken Stores Have the Same Root Cause Nobody Checks the System Until It Fails

 What to check before anything fails

 The best checklist is the one that survives contact with real work.
-If your process needs a meeting to begin, it will die in a calendar invite.
+If your process needs a meeting to begin, it will rarely happen.
 If it fits into the same workflow as the change itself, it has a chance.
-That is why the most useful checks happen before publish, before deploy, before reboot, before the thing is already on fire and everyone is pretending the smoke is “temporary.”
+That is why the most useful checks happen before publish, before deploy, and before reboot, well ahead of the moment something is already failing.

 How to build a system that fails safely